-KELLEN CLEMENS is an NFL quarterback for the San Diego Chargers.
-He was drafted by the New York Jets in the second round of the 2006 NFL Draft and played collegiately at Oregon.
-He has also been a member of the Washington Redskins, Houston Texans, and St. Louis Rams.
+KELLEN CLEMENS is a former NFL quarterback drafted by the New York Jets in the second round of the 2006 NFL Draft and played collegiately at Oregon.
+He has also been a member of the San Diego Chargers, New York Jets, Washington Redskins, Houston Texans, and St. Louis Rams.
 Clemens is a sixth generation cattle rancher.
 He grew up herding cattle on his family’s ranch in Oregon, where they own over 100 head of cattle.
 Clemens is an active member of Catholic Athletes for Christ.
 His family received an unexpected blessing when Pope Benedict XVI blessed and kissed their four-week-old baby girl at the Papal Mass on April 17, 2008 at Nationals Park in Washington D.C.

 David Cutcliffe, Head Football Coach, Duke University